SakshithVarambally/Samsung_PD_Training/README.md

 <img width="1085" alt="yosys" src="https://github.com/SakshithVarambally/Samsung_PD_Training/blob/d3b5e3b7c5d9662f51348f8a8f340fbb880de6b8/day22/check_clock_tree2.png">

+Checking some clock tree related desinitions and issues by 'man <CTS no.>'

+CTS : 002
+Ensures and checks if all active CTS have atleast 1 clock defined in the design.
+New clocks are created through SDC comstaraints and status of created clock is checked through set_scenario_status.

+CTS - 013

+Ensures that the CTS process does not resize, optimize or replace the cells which are set under dont touch condition.

+CTS -907

+A clock signal cannot propagate through disabled arcs.
+This message indicates that there are timing arcs in the clock network that have been disabled.

 *check_legality*

 This command conducts a comprehensive assessment of design rules, looking for potential problems like design overlaps and improper routing on metal layers.
 The outcome reveals that there are no instances of these issues; all counts are at zero, signifying a successful confirmation of design legality.